Slmaking/MakeMoreFr/README.md

 The bigram model operates on the principle that the likelihood of a character appearing in a name depends on its preceding character.
 This approach is particularly suited to languages like French, where character combinations frequently follow specific patterns, influenced by the language's phonetic and grammatical rules.

+Given that you're transitioning from a bigram approach to experimenting with a Multilayer Perceptron (MLP) model for name generation, it's clear you're delving into more complex neural network architectures for this task.
+Here’s a structured way to discuss or document the MLP model based on your reference to the Colab notebook:

+## MLP Model

+The details of this implementation are captured in a publicly accessible [Google Colab notebook](Given that you're transitioning from a bigram approach to experimenting with a Multilayer Perceptron (MLP) model for name generation, it's clear you're delving into more complex neural network architectures for this task.
+Here’s a structured way to discuss or document the MLP model based on your reference to the Colab notebook:

+Following the exploration of bigram models, our project advanced to employing a Multilayer Perceptron (MLP) model, aimed at capturing more nuanced patterns within the French naming dataset.
+The details of this implementation are captured in a publicly accessible [Google Colab notebook](https://github.com/Slmaking/MakeMoreFr/blob/main/code/MakeMoreFr_MLP.ipynb).